 If retention goals are still not being met within three months of a Level 2 response, the center will be discussed in detail on the next conference call of the Recruitment Committee with the center recruitment coordinator serving as the discussant.
+A detailed analysis with specific strategies will be developed.
+The R3G contact person will contact the clinic weekly to monitor progress and offer support.

-Level 4 Response
+A. Level 4 Response

-If a particular clinic still remains below the retention goal within three months after a Level 3 response, the Recruitment Committee will work with the coordinating center to be sure that appropriate site visitors are included in the next regularlyscheduled, study-wide site visit at the clinic.
+If a particular clinic still remains below the retention goal within three months after a Level 3 response, the Recruitment Committee will work with the coordinating center to be sure that appropriate site visitors are included in the next regularly-scheduled, study-wide site visit at the clinic.
 The Program Coordinator and Principal Investigator of the center will be required to participate in this process.
 Site-visitors will be identified by the Recruitment Committee and will be members of the LIFE study group.
 Following the site visit, the chair of the site visit will submit a written report and recommendations to the center and the Executive Committee.
 A written response by the center will be expected within one month following receipt of the report.